mvolkmann/blog/src/prolog.md

 Some Prolog implementations allow placing `:-` before any goals to execute it when the file is loaded.
 But the ISO standard requires using the `initialization` directive.
-The goals do not need to be wrapped in parentheses.
+The goals that follow do not need to be wrapped in parentheses.
 For example:

 ```prolog